courtandrey/SUDRFScraper/README.md

 It logs court issues, time of execution and search request.
 It can be of any use only for developer.

 MySQL Server Connection Info.
 Fields "sql.usr", "sql.db_url", "sql.password" for user, jdbc database url, password.
 You don't have to fill in these fields.
 You can fill this information while in execution.

-PLANS:

-1. Broaden search with region field.
-2. Make possible to continue scraping.
-For example, if scraping was forcibly ended (some scraping requests can last for days) or you need to scrap the second time to get cases from previously inactive courts.
-3. Make simple scraping analyzer tool.
-For common requests like "cases-per-region" or "get number of texts".
-4. Make simple default test, comparing Pravosudie with Scraper.
-5. Make configuration flexible.
-6. Add more tests.

 UPDATES: